MrRobotGOD/HttpCanary-Backup/tutorials/en/install.md

 cp -f /sdcard/HttpCanary/87bc3517.0 /system/etc/security/cacerts
 ```

-- Use the applications which can operate on system files to copy it, such as the MT manager 2.
+- Use of applications which can operate on system files to perform copy and edit operations, such as the MT manager 2.

-Use MT manager 2 to import the certificate file, and copy the .0 format certificate file to /system/etc/security/cacerts directory directly (need to mount the system's read and write status).
+Use MT manager 2 to import the certificate file, and copy the .0 format certificate file to /system/etc/security/cacerts directory directly (need to mount the system partition with read and write status).

 ![](/assets/cetificate_move.png)